wifi-tracing/demo/README.md

 This document will walk you through installing and running the various software modules for this work.
 It assumes that you have a working version of **Docker** and **Docker Compose** running on your machine.
-To learn more, please consult Docker’s Installation Guide^1 and Docker Compose’s Installation Guide^2.
+To learn more, please consult Docker’s Installation Guide [^1] and Docker Compose’s Installation Guide[^2].
 Moreover, it assumes you are running on a **GNU/Linux distribution based on Debian**.
 While this is not a strict requirement, it is advised.

-(^1) Available at [https://docs.docker.com/engine/install](https://docs.docker.com/engine/install) as of the 1st of April, 2021
+[^1]: Available at [https://docs.docker.com/engine/install](https://docs.docker.com/engine/install) as of the 1st of April, 2021

-(^2) Available at [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/) as of 1 stof April, 2021
+[^2]: Available at [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/) as of 1 stof April, 2021

 ### Installing Server and Web Application